-Princess-Cut Diamonds: the Ultimate Guide
+Princess Cut Diamonds: The Ultimate Guide

 Princess cuts can show exceptional brilliance.
 However, they still don't live up to the brilliance of round diamonds.
 No fancy cut can match their optimal light performance.
 So, while princess cuts can have great sparkle, they'll never sparkle better than an ideal round.

-If you compare a princess and round diamond of the same carat weight, you'll see that the round will have a slightly larger face-up surface area.
+If you compare a princess and a round diamond of the same carat weight, you'll see that the round will have a slightly larger face-up surface area.
 However, princess cuts can often appear larger, since they have such large diagonal measurements.

-Since the corners of a princess-cut diamond may snag, they're likely to chip.
+Since the corners of a princess cut diamond may snag, they're likely to chip.
 Their corners should always be protected with prongs to reduce the risk of damage to the stone.
 Although round diamonds can still chip, they don't have any weak points so prone to chipping.

 The brilliance and geometric shape of princess cuts make them a great choice for sleek modern styles.

-However, princess-cut diamonds can also work well in ornate vintage styles.
+However, princess cut diamonds can also work well in ornate vintage styles.

-Judging the Princess Cut
+Evaluating the Princess Cut

 A diamond's sparkle comes primarily from the quality of its cut.
-Unfortunately, you'll find evaluating a princess cut is bit more difficult than evaluating a round.
+Unfortunately, you'll find evaluating a princess cut a bit more difficult than evaluating a round.
 Most gemological laboratories don't grade the cut quality of fancy cuts, including princesses.

 While the James Allen and Blue Nile websites do provide cut quality grades for princess cuts, these are less robust than those for rounds.
 Still, they make it possible to weed out some of the less impressive stones.
 Compare this "Good" cut to a "True Hearts" cut.
 There's no denying the difference!

 If you're looking for an easy way to focus your search, filter the James Allen database for princesses with "True Hearts"-quality cuts only.
-Your results will show you princess-cut diamonds that perform well.
-However, you might miss out on a deal by ruling out the next-best cut grades!
+Your results will show you princess cut diamonds that perform well.
+However, you might miss out on a deal by ruling out the next-best cut grades.

 Anatomy of a Princess Cut

-All fancy cut diamonds have too many variations for standardized cut grades.
+All fancy-cut diamonds have too many variations for standardized cut grades.
 Unlike the round brilliant, there's no set expectation for what a princess cut should look like.
 Princess cuts can differ by the pattern on the crown as well as the number of cuts on the pavilion.
 While neither impacts value or quality, you'll just prefer one to the other.

 The crown of a princess — the part on the diamond that faces up when you look at it — can have either French corners or bezel corners.
 (Princess cuts with bezel corners have diamond-shaped facets extending from the table corners to the stone corners; those with French corners have star facets that point to the stone corners).